hplt-project/OpusTrainer/README.md

 ## Future work

-- Terminology support (using a dictionary).
-We should augment the training data with terminology (possibly stemmed on the source side) so that we can use it real world models
+- Terminology support (using a dictionary), where augmentation happens not by using alignment scores but by taking values from a dictionary.
 - A one click run training

 # Acknowledgements